stihub-cit/Building-a-RAG-model/README.md

 The performance improvement is evaluated using BLEU scores:
 - **Before RAG:** Baseline results without document retrieval.
 - **After RAG:** Enhanced results by incorporating relevant information into the responses.

----

-## 🔥 Future Enhancements
-- Optimize document retrieval to reduce latency.
-- Experiment with different LLMs to enhance response accuracy.
-- Fine-tune the RAG pipeline for domain-specific tasks.

 Happy Coding! 🎉